VinoCellarVinoCellar

 3. Copy the token value immediately—it is shown only once.

-4. Revoke a token from the same screen if a device is lost or you want to disconnect a client.
+4. Revoke a token from the same screen if a device is lost or you want to disconnect a program.

 Treat tokens like passwords.
-Anyone with the token and the server URL could access your cellar through MCP until you revoke it.
+Anyone with the token and the server address could access your cellar through MCP until you revoke it.

-• vinocellar_move_bottle — move a bottle to another bin or cellar using log_id from vinocellar_get_cave.
+• Move a bottle to another bin or another cellar.

 What is not covered by MCP today?

-MCP tools are limited to cellar inventory operations as listed above.
+MCP is limited to the inventory and cellar operations described above.

-The in-app Vino chat assistant, food-and-wine pairing wizard, tasting journal, and similar product features are not exposed as separate MCP tools—use the mobile or web app for those experiences.
+The in-app Vino chat assistant, food-and-wine pairing wizard, tasting journal, and similar features are not driven remotely as separate MCP actions—use the mobile or web app for those experiences.

-VinoCellar targets people who use a compatible MCP assistant (Claude Desktop, Cursor, etc.): you copy the server URL from the app and create a personal token.
+The intended setup is an MCP-compatible assistant (e.g. Claude Desktop): copy the server address from the app and create a personal token.

 MCP subscription vs credits: what is the difference?

-Credits (tokens) are mainly spent on in-app AI label scans.
-The optional MCP subscription is separate: while it is active, calls through the MCP server for supported operations are not limited by your scan-credit balance in the same way.
+Credits are mainly spent on in-app AI label scans.
+The optional MCP subscription is separate: while it is active, supported actions through the MCP server are not capped by your scan-credit balance in the same way.

 Credits